 The directors are responsible for the other information presented in the Annual Report together with the financial statements.
-The other information comprises the information included in the in the directors' report, the investment manager's report, the report from the depositary to the shareholders, the portfolio statement (unaudited), the significant portfolio movements (unaudited), the supplemental unaudited information, the UCITS V renumeration policy (unaudited), the sustainable finance disclosure regulation (unaudited) and other information included in the annual report.
+The other information comprises the information included in the Management and Administration section, the Directors' Report, the Investment Manager's Report, the Report from the Depositary to the Shareholders, the Portfolio Statement (unaudited), the Significant Portfolio Movements (unaudited), the Supplemental Unaudited Information, the UCITS V Renumeration Policy (unaudited) and the Sustainable Finance Disclosure Regulation (unaudited).
 The financial statements and our auditor's report thereon do not comprise part of the other information.
 Our opinion on the financial statements does not cover the other information and, accordingly, we do not express an audit opinion or, except as explicitly stated below, any form of assurance conclusion thereon.